dcramer/panelkit/README.md

 There's a few things to note in config:

 - `TILE` defines the type of tile to render - they're all hardcoded.
 Each `TILE` is actually a React component.
-- Any tile which defines `tiles` becomes a group and the tile is ignored.
+- Any tile which defines `tiles` becomes a group and the tile component itself is ignored.
-- `ICON` is currently a global reference to icons we're using in the example, but isn't the long term solution.

 ## Tiles